Some History about "Postural Integration®"

 As „PsychoCorporal Integration”, these three methods work with a dynamic style of "body reading", in which the client dialogues and claims parts of their armored experience.
 Also the use of certain types of breathing techniques, together with deep exploration of the body tissue and simultaneous verbal expression of feelings is based on a principle of non-causal simultaneity not pursued in other psychotherapies.
 All these aspects are facets of a central view of the individual as an energetic élan exhibiting physical, emotional and cognitive dimensions which are all part of an energetic wave.
 Blockages are seen also as running through all these dimensions.
 For example, held-up (upward) energy is part of physical inflation, pride and controlled thinking and our work with this blockage is to help in a surrender of the breath, feelings and tissues.
 Coming from this view, specifically formulated psychotherapeutic goals can easily be drawn by the therapist (if he/she is a psychotherapist) in agreement with the client.

 Professional Trainings in Postural Integration®

 ICPIT requires that Postural Integration® be offered in Trainings with a duration of minimum 3 years (and a minimum of 700 hours).
 Several Trainings in Postural Integration® are offered as a 4-year program (and over 1200 hours), or even a 5-year program (when combined with Energetic Integration®), leading to certification as a Practitioner for Postural Integration, a Practitioner for Energetic Integration®.
 After successful completion of the "advanced training," one can become an "Master Practitioner."
-A special course, leads to Practitioner for Pelvic-Heart Integration® certification.
-Please Contact the secretariat for more information about recognised training offers in your area.
+Please Contact the Secretariat for more information about recognised training offers in your area.